CIRCT 21.0.0git

 std::unique_ptr< Server > server

-Definition: RpcServer.cpp:94
+Definition RpcServer.cpp:94

 ServerWriteReactor< esi::cosim::Message > * ConnectToClientChannel(CallbackServerContext *context, const ChannelDesc *request) override